jkirchhefer/Base-Commerce-Sandbox-Test/Python/README.md

 transactions_json_path = "/home/user/sandbox-test/transactions.json"
 transactions_text_path = "/home/user/sandbox-test/transactions.txt"
 ```
-* It also requires your credentials to initialize the client.
+* It also requires your credentials to initialize the Base Commerce client.
 Simply replace `$username`, `$password`, and `$key` with their respecive credentials, which can be found on the Developer page of the Sandbox Portal.
 The `True` is necessary for testing in the sandbox environment.
 Your credentials should be passed as String.
 E.G.
 ```
 client = BaseCommerceClient("your username here", "your password here", "your transaction key here", True)